justasitsounds/lambda-edge-lab/README.md

   a) Navigate to the S3 dashboard in the console
   b) click on the bucket name for each of the buckets
-  c) select all content in the bucket using the radiobutton and click the 'Delete' button
+  c) select all content in the bucket using the radiobuttons and click the 'Delete' button

 2. Delete the CloudFormation stack: